Kirk Frost New Baby With Jasmine Washington? ‘LHHATL’ Season 6 Premiere Shocker

-Love and Hip Hop: Atlanta Season 6, Episode 1 premiered with stunning news.
-Kirk Frost allegedly has a new “baby momma,” former stripper Jasmine Washington, and his marriage with Rasheeda is on the rocks.
+Love and Hip Hop Atlanta season 6 episode 1 premiered with stunning news.
+Kirk Frost allegedly has a new ‘baby momma’ former stripper Jasmine Washington and his marriage with Rasheeda is on the rocks.
 A mumbling Kirk Frost can’t keep his words together when he rushes home to Rasheeda to break the news.

-At Joseline Hernandez’s masquerade ball, Yung Joc was hanging out with Jasmine Washington when she unexpectedly broke the news that she has had a baby by Kirk Frost when Karlie brings up her ex-boyfriend named Rod, who also dated Mimi in the past.
+In Joseline Hernandez masquerade ball, Yung Joc was hanging out with Jasmine Washington when she unexpectedly broke the news that she has had a baby by Kirk Frost when Karlie brings up her ex-boyfriend named Rod, who also dated Mimi in the past.

 A post shared by Jasmine Washington (@jasminebleu) on

-So who is Kirk Frost new alleged “baby momma” Jasmine Washington?
+So who is Kirk Frost new alleged ‘baby momma’ Jasmine Washington?

-The LHHATL premiere reveals that Kirk met her in a strip club, and her Instagram name is Jasminebleu.
+The LHHATL premiere reveals that Kirk met her in a strip club and her Instagram name is Jasminebleu.
 There is one picture of her baby but the Instagram snap does not show the baby’s face.
 In case fans wanted to find out if the baby looks like Kirk.

 Farewell to President Obama ????